Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Experiments

 We evaluate on diverse tasks spanning both NLP and vision domains, deliberately selecting datasets that reflect practical deployment scenarios where uncertainty quantification matters most: moderate-scale problems where practitioners fine-tune foundation models on domain-specific data with limited training samples.
 For NLP: ARC-Easy~\citep{clark2018arc} (multiple-choice question answering; 2,251 training / 2,376 test samples) and SST-2~\citep{socher2013sst} (binary sentiment classification; 67k training / 872 validation samples).
 For vision: Flowers102~\citep{nilsback2008flowers} (102 flower classes; 1,020 training / 6,149 test), CIFAR-100~\citep{krizhevsky2009cifar} (100 object classes; 50k training / 10k test), DTD~\citep{cimpoi2014dtd} (47 texture classes; 1,880 training / 1,880 test), and Oxford Pets~\citep{parkhi12a} (37 pet breeds; 3,680 training / 3,669 test).
 These datasets represent realistic fine-tuning regimes: fine-grained classification with limited labels (Flowers102, DTD, Oxford Pets), general object recognition (CIFAR-100), sentiment analysis (SST-2), and commonsense reasoning (ARC-Easy).
 For robustness evaluation, we use CIFAR-10 (10 classes; 10k test) as an out-of-distribution dataset and CIFAR-100-C~\citep{hendrycks2019robustness} for distribution shift experiments with five severity levels.
 Refer to Appendix~\ref{app:datasets} for more details about the datasets.

 We compare against the most established and widely-adopted uncertainty quantification methods for neural networks.
 As reference points, we include Single Model (standard fine-tuning) and Single w/ SVF (singular value fine-tuning without ensembling).
 Deep Ensemble~\citep{lakshminarayanan2017simple} serves as the gold standard for uncertainty estimation, consistently ranking among the top methods in comprehensive benchmarks.
 MC Dropout~\citep{gal2016dropout} remains one of the most widely deployed approaches due to its simplicity and integration into major frameworks.
 For implicit ensembles, we compare against Batch Ensemble~\citep{wen2020batchensemble}, included in Google's Uncertainty Baselines library, and LoRA-Ensemble~\citep{muhlematter2024loraensemble,wang2023loraensemble}, the current state-of-the-art for implicit ensembling of transformer architectures.
-Finally, we include recent Bayesian approaches specifically designed for efficient fine-tuning: Bayes-LoRA~\citep{yang2024bayesian}, which applies Laplace approximation over LoRA parameters, and Blob~\citep{wang2024blob}, which jointly learns mean and covariance during fine-tuning and represents the current state-of-the-art in Bayesian approaches for LLMs.
+Finally, we include recent Bayesian and related approaches designed for efficient fine-tuning: Bayes-LoRA~\citep{yang2024bayesian}, which applies a Laplace approximation over LoRA parameters, and BLoB~\citep{wang2024blob}, which jointly learns the posterior mean and covariance during fine-tuning and represents a state-of-the-art Bayesian approach for LLMs.
+We additionally include C-LoRA~\citep{zhang2025clora} on ARC-Easy as a recent contextual Bayesian LoRA method for uncertainty estimation, and Evidential Deep Learning (EDL)~\citep{edl} on Flowers102 as an additional single-model uncertainty baseline.

 We evaluated each method's predictive performance using classification accuracy and its calibration quality through Expected Calibration Error (ECE), Negative Log-Likelihood (NLL), and Brier score.
 The ECE measures how far predicted confidence intervals deviate from observed error rates; perfect calibration occurs when the estimated uncertainties match the actual likelihood of misclassification.
 Definitions of all metrics are provided in Appendix \ref{app:metrics}.